tdog191/open-source-illinois-winter-break-project/backend/CS425-MPs/README.md

 5. `settings.gradle`

 `gradlew` and `gradlew.bat` are Gradle wrapper executables.
 The former is a shell script, and the latter is a Windows batch script.
 These executables can be used to run Gradle commands in this project.
 They download Gradle 6.0.1 as needed, so no prior installation of Gradle is necessary.

-To add dependencies on libraries from other repositories (Maven, Ivy, etc.), declare them in `build.gradle`.

 `gradle.init` also generated the `src` directories and the `.gitignore` and `.gitattributes` files.